AnelD/speech_recognition/README.md

 ``python -m tests.mock_server``

-This is a very simple server, you can use it to send messages to generate audio files for.
+This is a basic server, you can use it to send messages to generate audio files for.
-The server will take care of properly wrapping it just send the sentence you want the Text-To-Speech to generate.
+The server will take care of properly wrapping it you only need to send the sentence you want the text-to-speech to generate.
-The server will obviously also receive the results of starting Speech-Recognition if you put an Audio file the specified in directory.
+The server will also receive the results of the speech recognition if you put an audio file the specified in directory.